 It’s not fair, and it breaks my heart!

 My little girls still know nothing of racism, but I know a day will come when I will need to explain to them that some of their friends are disliked because of the color of their skin.

-One reason we are taking our girls to Costa Rica this summer is because we want to normalize inter-racial friendships and cultural diversity for our children.
+One reason we took our girls to Costa Rica one summer was because we want to normalize inter-racial friendships and cultural diversity for our children.

 We want them to experience relationships with those who look different from them.